Registration and Records

 Online registration is required for every term of attendance at UH-Victoria.
+All services through the VIP telephone registration system have ceased as of November 9, 2006.
 Specific dates and detailed instructions for each registration period are included in the class schedule available online at www.uhv.edu “Registration / Payment Calendar”.
 Registration is not final until the student has completed all registration procedures and tuition and fees are paid in full.
 NOTE: Students will not be allowed to register for classes at this campus or any other UH institution until all UH System financial indebtedness has been cleared.

 Students completing registration during the late registration cycle will be assessed a non-refundable late registration fee.
 Questions regarding registration should be directed to the Office of Admissions and Records.